Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 ### <ins>Thermal Compensation</ins> (optional but recommended):
 If you want to use thermal compensation, start the calibration with THERMAL_COMPENSATION_CALIBRATION. **It’s really important that your printer is at ambient temperature!** or your values will be off.
+I recommend loading ABS filament before doing the calibration.
+The hotend temperature increases up to 295°C for a short time.
+PLA will degrade at this temperature and can cause clogs.
-This can take a while, depending on your hotend heating and cooling performance.
+The calibration will take a while, depending on your hotend heating and cooling performance.
 At the end you get your hotend specific value in the console.
 Copy this value and add it to the ```Auto_Offset.cfg``` (variable_thermal_expansion).